3rd Floor, Selous House

 Dar es Salaam, Tanzania

-Tanzania has a population of 55.5 million people and the country has sustained high economic growth, averaging between 6-7% a year, over the last decade, positioning it to achieve middle income country status in the coming years.
-According to the Tanzania National Bureau of Statistics, GDP in 2018 was 7.0% which was slightly higher than 2017’s GDP of 6.8%.
+Tanzania has a population of 55.5 million people and the country has sustained high economic growth, averaging around 6% a year for the last decade, positioning it to achieve middle-income country status in the coming years.
+According to the Tanzania National Bureau of Statistics, GDP growth in 2019 was 5.8% up from 5.4% in 2018.